bottlerocket-os/bottlerocket-project-website/content/en/os/1.15.x/concepts/host-containers/_index.markdown

 All host containers automatically mount the API socket (`/run/api.sock`) and the API Client (`/usr/local/bin/apiclient`).
 This allows you to run API commands and manipulate Bottlerocket settings from within the host containers without explicitly mounting these resources.
+As a consequence, any user that can access a host container can change configurations which could effect the efficiency or stability of the node.

 ### Lifecycle & restarts